Where do we ship?

 Click here to see how your order is shipped:

 When will my order ship?

 With the exception of holidays; all orders placed Monday - Thursday before noon will ship that same day for delivery the next day.
+We do not have delivery options available for Monday or Sunday arrival.
 For more shipping information, click here:

 What if my order gets lost or delayed?

 We have direct communication with UPS and FedEx if something does goes wrong in the transit of your package.
 In the event your shipment gets loss/delayed causing product loss your payment will be refunded immediately.
 If you're not happy with the quality of your seafood, simply contact us within 24 hours for a return authorization and return your product for a full store credit.

 Sustainable seafood is a hot topic these days.
 "Sustainability" is based on a simple principle - meeting today's needs without compromising the ability of future generations to meet their needs; for example, using a resource but leaving some for the future.
 In terms of seafood, this means catching or farming seafood responsibly with consideration for the long-term health of the environment and the livelihoods of the people that depend upon the environment.
 Giovanni's Fish Market & Galley is dedicated of sourcing seafood that is caught using environmentally friendly catch.